Pregnancy and work: your rights

 Before you tell your employer about your pregnancy, it’s a good idea to look into the leave and work arrangements you’re entitled to.
 Check your entitlements according to the law and within your organisation, as well as your responsibilities as an employee.
 This can help you feel prepared for a first discussion with your employer.

 The law says you must tell your employer that you plan to take parental leave at least 10 weeks before your last work day.
 You must tell your employer your planned leave and return dates in writing.
-You must also confirm your plans (and any changes) at least four weeks before your leave starts.
+You must also confirm your plans (and any changes) at least 4 weeks before your leave starts.

 Many women find that 34-36 weeks of pregnancy is an ideal time to start parental leave.
 So if you want to start parental leave at 36 weeks, you would need to tell your employer about your plans by the time you’re 26 weeks pregnant.